decretist/Dissertation/Chapter4/chapter4.markdown

 is included in the second recension text sample.

-Note that the individual *dicta* are too short for direct analysis by the techniques discussed in this chapter.[18]
-The smallest unit of Latin prose for which computational stylometry works is about 2,500 words.[19]
+Note that the individual *dicta* are too short for direct analysis by the techniques discussed in this chapter.
+The smallest unit of Latin prose for which computational stylometry works is about 2,500 words.[17]
 The longest first-recension *dictum* (*de Pen*.
 D.1 d.p.c.87) is 1,591 words, and the longest second-recension *dictum* (C.7 q.1 d.p.c.48) is 692 words.
 As a result, a first-recension sample long enough to be